 Add the following text as new appendix

-6. Architectural Model
+X.Appendix X: Architectural deployments (Informative)

-In this section are described the architectural model and related aspects of the MobSocNet Enabler.
-The architecture contains only MobSocNet intrinsic functional components, functions, interfaces and APIs.
+In this section are described possible architectural realizations of the MobSocNet Enabler according to the architecture defined in section 6.

-The architecture definition and functionalities are based on the requirements defined in the Section 5.

-Add the following figure to Section 6.2 Architectural Diagram

-6.2 Architectural Diagram
+This section is informative and illustrate interactions and flows between instances of MobSocNet functional components as well as with external entities, using both MobSocNet interfaces and external interfaces.